safwan234567/Video-capture/README.md

 # Video-capture
-Trying to create a project where I can pause on a video and detect faces.
+Trying to create a project where I can pause a video and detect faces in it.

 STILL IN PROGRESS